-The first time Rod Hsiao tried to provide a helpful summer learning guide, it was nothing like the slick online service — InPlay — that he’s bringing to Kansas City parents.
+The first time Rod Hsiao tried to provide a helpful summer learning guide, it was nothing like the slick online service — InPlay — that he launched this week for Kansas City parents.

 All he had then was a handwritten list he’d rustled up for an anxious neighbor in California, where Hsiao at the time was a school board trustee.
 The woman’s two sons had already dropped out of school and she wanted help sparing her daughter from the same fate.

 Immediately, the mom started scratching out each of the programs on Hsiao’s list.

 Too expensive.
 Too far away.
 Won’t take campers her kid’s age . . .

 It became apparent the woman had already been trying hard to find something for her child and was at her wit’s end when she went to her school board member for help.

 Hsiao was learning, he said, just how much families “struggle to find local and affordable programs” to keep their children healthy, safe and learning when school is out and parents still have to work.

 Since then, over the past five years, Hsiao (pronounced “SHOUW”) co-founded the website, InPlay, in the San Francisco Bay area.
 The non-profit site is available to all families but particularly aims to help those families with fewer resources find good programs and match qualifying families with scholarships.

 The service is now available for Kansas City at https://www.inplay.org/r/kansas-city

 All kids can flourish in summer programs, Hsiao said, “but if they’re never given a chance to experience that, they’ll never know.”